chainguard-dev/rules_apko/CONTRIBUTING.md

 ## Releasing

 1. Determine the next release version, following semver (could automate in the future from changelog)
-1. Tag the repo and push it (or create a tag in GH UI)
+1. Tag the repo and push it (the GitHub website has no way to create a tog without also creating a release, so that doesn't work)
 1. Watch the automation run on GitHub actions